n3mm1/print_from_1_to_100_without_using_integers/README.md

-Prints from 1 to 100 without using any numbers bruh
+Prints from 1 to 100 without using integers